 Execution: The Road to Automation

-Decision-Making and Installation
+Decision-Making and Installation of GPS

 Bart Ivy and 20 team members then deployed to tag all vehicles, associate the tags to the vehicles, and connect them to the database over the course of four months.